Open Kindergarten project

 The University of Stirling conducted an evaluation of the pilot project which concluded that Open Kindergarten filled a gap in early years services and had a positive impact for both parents and children.

-You can access the summary and full evaluation report here >
+You can access the full report here >

 In December 2020 members of the project team recorded a webinar to discuss key learning from the project.
 The film includes important insights from early years workers based in Mayfield in Midlothian and Tromsø in Norway.
 The film will be of interest to early years practitioners, early years managers, policy leads, and anyone interested in early years family support in Scotland.
 View the film here: